AhmedAAkl/Rust_Programming_Lang/TheUltimate_Rust_Crash_Course/README.md

 This repository is for you hands-on-learners who are ready to roll.

-I use macOS, and that is what I developed this course on.
-Everything _ought_ to work similarly on major Linux distributions and Windows.
-Please [contact me](mailto:nathan.stocks@gmail.com) ASAP if you have trouble with anything on this page.

 ## Install Rust

 Rust is required for this course!
 The latest stable version is always recommended.